Yuzi1221/rohuna_magic_language_and_keyboard/README.md

-# yedekua Magic Language And Keyboard
+# Yedekua Magic Language And Keyboard for Windows
 * Worlds Magic Language and Keyboard
 * Easy to learn and pick up by any of the many other language speakers